leerob/dart-react-todo/README.md

 ### Testing

 All of the test files are located in the `test/` directory.
 For this example, I've only created unit tests.
 You could also create integration and functional tests here as well.
-Testing OverReact components is simple using [over_react_test]() along with the [React test utilities](https://github.com/cleandart/react-dart#testing-using-react-test-utilities).
-Let's look at how we could test our `TodoListItem` component to check it properly calls `deleteTodo` when the button is clicked.
+Testing OverReact components is simple using [over_react_test](https://github.com/Workiva/over_react_test) along with the [React test utilities](https://github.com/cleandart/react-dart#testing-using-react-test-utilities).
+Let's look at how we can test our `TodoListItem` component to check it properly calls `deleteTodo` when the button is clicked.

 **todo_list_item_test.dart**
 ```dart